 Before you cook on cast iron grates for the first time, you must wash and season them.
 Seasoning your grates prevents them from rusting and will also create a non-stick surface.

-- In order to remove any dust, rinse your grates with warm water.
+- To remove any dust, rinse your grates with warm water.
 Don’t use soap.
 Dry the grates off well with a towel.